-Beneath The Surface with Suzi Weissman airs every Monday on KPFK Pacifica Radio from 5:00 P.M. to 6:00 P.M.
+Beneath The Surface with Suzi Weissman airs every Friday on KPFK Pacifica Radio from 5:00 P.M. to 6:00 P.M.
+Tune in at 90.7 FM in Los Angeles, 98.7 FM in Santa Barbara, and worldwide on KPFK.ORG.
+You can listen to archived shows online on the KPFK website.

-Beneath the Surface with Suzi Weissman is now available as a podcast!
+This show is also available as a podcast!
 Please click on the button below and copy the URL to add Beneath the Surface to your favorite Podcasting program:

 Listen: Play - Download